Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Experiments

 \subsection{Ablation Studies}

-\subsubsection{Influence of Forward Model}
+\subsubsection{\textbf{Influence of Forward Model}}

-Our Diner proposes a new forward model $\mathcal{T}$ (Eq. \eqref{eq: full-forward-model}) to enable the INR network to reconstruct the densities of the object.
+Our Diner proposes a new forward model $\mathcal{T}$ (Eq. \ref{eq: full-forward-model}) to enable the INR network to reconstruct the densities of the object.
 Here, we explore the influence of the forward model $\mathcal{T}$ on the MAR performance.
-Specifically, we replace it with the linear integral model (Eq. \eqref{eq:ct-forward}) used in the existing SOTA MAR techniques~\cite{cnnmar, kalender1987li, fbp, adn2019_tmi, wang2022acdnet, wang2021dicdnet} and make all other model configurations the same for a fair comparison.
+Specifically, we replace it with the linear integral model (Eq. \ref{eq:ct-forward}) used in the existing SOTA MAR techniques~\cite{cnnmar, kalender1987li, fbp, adn2019_tmi, wang2022acdnet, wang2021dicdnet} and make all other model configurations the same for a fair comparison.
 Table~\ref{table:ab_forward_model} shows the quantitative results.
 Our proposed nonlinear model $\mathcal{T}$ produces significant performance improvements compared with the conventional linear integral, where PSNR improves by +4.72 dB.
 We show the qualitative results in Figure~\ref{fig:ab_forward_mo9del}.
 The linear model fails to tackle the shadow artifacts caused by the BHE.
-In comparison, the result of our nonlinear model is visually clear and very close to the GT sample.
-The experimental comparison indicates that our nonlinear model is critical for the MAR reconstructions.
+In comparison, the result of our nonlinear model is visually clear and close to the GT.

-\subsubsection{Influence of Energy Spectrum Prior}
+\subsubsection{\textbf{Influence of Energy Spectrum Prior}}

 In our forward model $\mathcal{T}$, the X-ray energy spectrum $\eta\in\mathbb{R}^N$ is considered as available prior knowledge.
 Here, we study its influence on the model performance.
 Three types of spectra are compared.
 (1) Random Noise, a vector of length $N$ sampled from the Gaussian distribution $\mathcal{N}(0, 1)$.
 (2) Noisy Spectrum, a spectrum corrupted by an additive noise following the Gaussian distribution $\mathcal{N}(0, \eta_\mathrm{max}\cdot c)$, where $\eta_\mathrm{max}$ denotes the maximum values of the clear spectrum, and $c$ is set to $3\%$ and $1.
 5\%$ to simulate two levels of noise.
 (3) Clear spectrum, \ie a GT spectrum.
 Table~\ref{table:ab_spectrum_prior} shows the quantitative results.
 There are two observations.
 First, using the random noise as the energy spectrum causes severe degradation of the MAR performance, which decreases by 16.74 dB in terms of PSNR compared to using the clear spectrum.
 Second, the use of the noisy spectra decreases the performance of our Diner, but at an acceptable level.
 For example, the PSNR reaches 35.64 dB and 36.80 dB for the noisy spectra (1.5\% and 3\%).
 Figure~\ref{fig:ab_spectrum_prior} shows the qualitative results.
 From the visualization, we observe that the result of the noisy spectrum is significantly better than that of the random noise.
 In summary, the energy spectrum is required for our Diner, but it does not significantly affect the MAR performance if inaccurate.